fmarot/h2tests/README.md

 # h2tests

+## Solution

+The problem showcased here has been solved in https://github.com/h2database/h2database/issues/157

 ## Problem demonstrated
 This demonstrate a problem in H2 database where, when run in TCP mode (not embedded) and storing large files (near MAX_INT bytes or larger, ie 2Go): H2 is stuck